-Paul McCartney Joins March For Our Lives Protest in NYC
+Paul McCartney Joins March For Our Lives Protest In NYC

 The New York City protest that McCartney attended was one of nearly 800 organized by the survivors of the Parkland massacre in Florida happening around the world on Saturday to call for gun reform.

 McCartney wore a T-shirt saying “we can end gun violence.”
-When asked what he wanted to achieve, he pointed to it.
+He pointed to it when asked what the goal of the protest should be.

 “You know I am like everyone.
 I don’t know if we can end it but this is what we can do so I am here to do it,” he said.